 - And more

-Why are Partnership Fund contributions set at 1%?
+Why are Partnership Fund contributions recommended at 1% of a churches annual budget?

 Many denominations have mandatory contributions of 5-10%.
 We believe this can be restrictive and inhibit local church growth.
 The EFCA set an amount of 1% based on budgeted need.
 Currently, the Partnership Fund accounts for 26% of the EFCA national office’s needed revenue.
 If 100% of churches contributed at the full 1%, funding would be sufficient, predictable, and enable a variety of essential resources and services to the local church.